-I’ll be voting Yes to an independent Scotland.
+I voted Yes to an independent Scotland and I support the creation of an independent Scotland sooner rather than later.
 But that doesn’t mean I have to be nice to the SNP.

 I don’t do fashion.
 It’s fashionable at the moment – at least in Britain – to tear out the throat of anyone whose views differ from your own by the thickness of a cigarette paper.
 So I’ll try not to do too much of that until it becomes nicely unfashionable again.

 Nothing in the previous paragraph shall be interpreted as a promise of restraint or courtesy towards people whose views differ from mine by the thickness of a Tory skull.

 There’s a complementary fashion for gushing over anything that seems more or less harmless and likely to generate a lot of applause.
 It works nicely for children’s TV presenters and social media gurus, but I’ve never got the hang of it myself.
 I won’t be trying any of that stuff here.

 If this seems like your kind of toilet wall, please scrawl your comments onto it.
 Try to be polite.
 If you’re looking for a place where you can persuade people that the Daily Telegraph is right after all, don’t bother.
 And please don’t spam.
 I know it’s only a job and you wouldn’t be doing it unless you were desperate (even if you are a bot), but please do it somewhere else.